MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting.md

 3. Choose **New**, and then fill in the required fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!IMPORTANT]
-> When you fill in the **Starting Date** and **Ending Date** fields, make sure you comply with GAAP rules concerning the fiscal year period of the business unit compared to that of the parent company, for example, that the periods must be no more than three months apart.
+> When you fill in the **Starting Date** and **Ending Date** fields, make sure you comply with GAAP rules concerning the fiscal periods of the business unit versus the parent company.

 If your business unit uses a foreign currency, you must specify the exchange rate to use in the consolidation.
 You must also enter consolidation information about the business unit's general ledger accounts.
 These processes are described in the following sections.